malaise/ada/README.txt

      cheque, credit card (defered) and transfer operations.

 Agite (3)::
-     GUI for Git on 'Afpx'.
-Implements all the basic and some less basic everyday actions of GIT (push, pull, commit, stash, tag, branches, merge, rebase...).
+     GUI for Git on 'Afpx', directory oriented.
+Implements all basic actions with GIT.

 Als (2)::
      Lists, more or less the "ls" way, files and directories.
 Allow selection